deploystackio/.github/profile/README.md

 We maintain several key repositories that form the backbone of our ecosystem:

-1. **[Docker to IaC](https://github.com/deploymy/docker-to-iac):** The core component of Deploy.my, this Node.js module converts docker-compose.yml into templates for various cloud providers.
+1. **[Docker to IaC](https://github.com/deploystackio/docker-to-iac):** The core component of DeployStack, this Node.js module converts docker-compose.yml into templates for various cloud providers.

-2. **[Documentation](https://github.com/deploymy/documentation):** Guides and resources to help you understand and use the Deploy.my ecosystem effectively.
+2. **[Documentation](https://github.com/deploystackio/documentation):** Guides and resources to help you understand and use the DeployStack ecosystem effectively.

-3. **[Deploy Templates](https://github.com/deploymy/deploy-templates):** A collection of generated Infrastructure as Code (IaC) templates, ready to use for various cloud platforms.
+3. **[Deploy Templates](https://github.com/deploystackio/deploy-templates):** A collection of generated Infrastructure as Code (IaC) templates, ready to use for various cloud platforms.

 ## Get Started 🍿

-- **Try it out:** Visit our [Website deploy.my](https://deploy.my) to explore our app catalog or submit your Open Source project.
+- **Try it out:** Visit our [Website deploystack.io](https://deploystack.io) to explore our app catalog or submit your Open Source project.
-- **Learn more:** Check out our [Documentation](https://docs.deploy.my) to read more about our tools and capabilities.
+- **Learn more:** Check out our [Documentation](https://docs.deploystack.io) to read more about our tools and capabilities.

 ## Contributing

 We are a community-driven project that welcomes contributions from developers and cloud enthusiasts worldwide.
-Whether you want to add features, fix bugs, or improve our documentation, your participation strengthens the Deploy.my ecosystem.
+Whether you want to add features, fix bugs, or improve our documentation, your participation strengthens the DeployStack ecosystem.

 ### How You Can Contribute 💻